 - Contrary to general belief historically, India is a pioneering financial inclusion.

 - The Cooperative Credit Societies Act, 1904 gave an impetus to the cooperative movement in India.
 The objective of cooperative banks was to extend banking facilities, mainly availability of credit, on easy terms compared to the money lender.

-- In India, the financial inclusion exercise, explicitly Started with nationalization of State Bank of India in 1955.
-In 1967, there merged a debate on social banking and consequently 14 private sector were nationalised in 1969 to verve the unbanked.
+- In India, the financial inclusion exercise, explicitly Started with nationalisation of State Bank of India in 1955.
+In 1967, there merged a debate on social banking and consequently 14 private sectors were nationalised in 1969 to verve the unbanked.

 - The concept of priority sector lending became important by 1974 which implied directed lending to unbanked areas, and in 1980, eight more private banks were nationalised to extend banking in rural areas and for vulnerable sections of society.

 - Since then, there was considerable reorientation of bank lending to accelerate the process of development, especially of the priority sector of the economy which had not previously received sufficient attention.

 - The Reserve Bank of India (RBI) and the National Bank for Agriculture and Rural Development (NABARD) have also been making concerted efforts in extending banking across the country under which schemes of microfinance initiatives, and business correspondents (BCS) were launched.
 Other initiatives included establishing Regional Rural Banks (1975), adopting service area approach (1989), and Self- Help Group-Bank linkage programme (1989, 1990).